 Agencies are often too busy working on other people’s digital products to actually sort out their own websites.

 However, there are plenty of good agency sites out there.
-And I’ve selected 10 of them.
+And we’ve selected 10 of them.

 Most are from Econsultancy’s Top 100 Agencies report (free to download), which has a UK flavour, though many are international.
 Am I an expert in web design?
 Not really, but I’ve shown my workings below…

 1. Made by Many

 Made by Many has an incredibly clean-cut website.
 Rounded abstract shapes (some of which are subtly animated) and conversational copy give the agency a warm and friendly feel.There’s also an unmissable newsletter sign-up.
 It’s not all that common to see one of these so prominent on an agency website, but definitely a good idea, to ensnare those that might (one day) be considering enlisting a new agency.

 A social-style notification in the header menu alerts visitors to job vacancies – a clever way to catch the eye of prospective talent:

 The Stink Studios website exudes the same kind of cool you get from those infrequently-published fashion magazines you see in the newsagents with titles such as ‘The Gentlewoman’ or ‘sum zine’.

 There’s a confidence in the typography, white space above the fold, and lack of showing off with any scrolling trickery.
 It looks just as cool on mobile, too.
 The Stink group used to consist of Stink Films, Stinkdigital and Stinkstudios but at the beginning of 2017, the latter two were fused together.